Ingress Abbey: History of the Ingress Estate

-In the midst of war in 1649, the estate, including the mansion house, manor, farm, lime kiln, wharf, and land (including the chalk cliffs and salt and freshwater marshes) were passed to Captain Edward Brent of Southward for £1122.
+In 1649 during the English Civil War, the estate, including the mansion house, manor, farm, lime kiln, wharf, and land (including the chalk cliffs and salt and freshwater marshes) were passed to Captain Edward Brent of Southward for £1122.
 It was sold in 1748 to William, Viscount Duncannon, an Anglo-Irish aristocrat, who on his father's death succeeded him as Earl of Bessborough and Baron Ponsonby of Sysonby.
 He lived at Ingress with his wife Carolina, the eldest daughter of William, Duke of Devonshire.
 He greatly improved the seat, and reputedly commissioned Capability Brown to landscape the grounds (though evidence for this is lacking).
 In 1760, Carolina died at Ingress.
 The property was then sold to John Calcraft, MP for Rochester.